valentine-dit/directory-sso-profile/README.md

 127.0.0.1 sso.trade.great.
 127.0.0.1 api.trade.great.dev

-Then log into `directory-sso` via `sso.trade.great.dev:8001`, and use `directory-sso-dashboard` on `ui.trade.great.dev:8001`
+Then log into `directory-sso` via `sso.trade.great.dev:8001`, and use `directory-sso-profile` on `ui.trade.great.dev:8001`

 Note in production, the `directory-sso` session cookie is shared with all subdomains that are on the same parent domain as `directory-sso`.
 However in development we cannot share cookies between subdomains using `localhost` - that would be like trying to set a cookie for `.com`, which is not supported any any RFC.

 Therefore to make cookie sharing work in development we need the apps to ne running on subdomains.
 Some stipulations:
- - `directory-sso-dashboard` and `directory-sso` must both be running on sibling subdomains (with same parent domain)
+ - `directory-sso-profile` and `directory-sso` must both be running on sibling subdomains (with same parent domain)
  - `directory-sso` must be told to target cookies at the parent domain.